alxmassy/language-cheatsheet/README.md

 1. **Select Your Travel Type**: Choose the type of travel that matches your upcoming trip
 2. **Choose a Language**: Select from our range of available languages
 3. **Get Your Cheatsheet**: View your customized cheatsheet with relevant phrases

-## Future Enhancements

-- Add more travel types and languages
-- Implement text-to-speech for pronunciation
-- Create a user account system to save favorite phrases
-- Add a quiz feature to practice phrases
-- Enable offline access for travelers without internet

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.